Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 This little stunt of theirs is going to end up being the case for Saddam's defense before it's all said and done.

-And when that happens, I can say, see, I told you, I know who these Democrats are.
+And when that happens, I can say, see, I told you I know who these Democrats are.

 If I had remained quiet and it happened anyway, then I would have had to say, folks, I was thinking about telling you that this is exactly what I thought was going to happen, but I thought better of it because of my world influence.

-You would have thought I was making it all up that I never thought of it, and I was trying to take credit for it.
+You would have thought I was making it all up, that I never thought of it, and I was trying to take credit for it.

 So rather than have you think that of me, I'll just tell you what I honestly think about these things.

-It's it's it's it's so patently obvious to me.
+It's so patently obvious to me.

-I in fact, I was working on an op-ed based on this theme.
+In fact, I was working on an op-ed based on this theme.

 And I was going to make it humorous, although it's deadly serious at the same time.

-But I think it's going to be a great op-ed someday, because it's going to happen.
+But I think it's going to be a great op-ed someday because it's going to happen.

-Uh, and they're going to form the basis of his defense when it gets to those aspects of the trial, those charges.
+And they're going to form the basis of his defense when it gets to those aspects of the trial, those charges about how he shouldn't have lost his country, ought to get his country back.

 I came up with some other ideas today.